mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Using Parent Hashes

-The Parent Hash of P appears in three types of structs.
-If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` field of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new member joining the group as well as to define its Tree Hash.)

-If, on the other hand, V is the leaf U and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with V's sibling as copath child) is stored in the `parent_hash` field.
-This is true in particular of the LeafNode object sent in the `leaf_node` field of an UpdatePath.
+In ParentNode objects and LeafNode objects with `leaf_node_source` set to `commit`, the value of the `parent_hash` field is the parent hash of the next non-blank parent node above the node in question (the next node in the filtered direct path).
+Using the node labels in {{parent-hash-inputs}}, the `parent_hash` field of D is equal to the parent hash of P with copath child S.
+This is the case even when the node D is a leaf node.

+The `parent_hash` field of a LeafNode is signed by the member.
 The signature of such a LeafNode thus also attests to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent.
-This helps prevent malicious insiders from constructing artificial ratchet trees with a node V whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at V. Indeed, such a ratchet tree would violate the tree invariant.
+This prevents malicious insiders from constructing artificial ratchet trees with a node D whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at D. Indeed, such a ratchet tree would violate the tree invariant.

 ### Verifying Parent Hashes

 Parent hashes are verified at two points in the protocol: When joining a group and when processing a Commit.

-The parent hash in a node U is valid with respect to a parent node P if the following criteria hold:
+The parent hash in a node D is valid with respect to a parent node P if the following criteria hold:

-* U is a descendant of P in the tree
+* D is a descendant of P in the tree
-* The nodes between U and P in the tree are all blank
+* Any nodes between D and P in the tree are all blank
-* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P.
+* The `parent_hash` field of D is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from D to P.

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
 That is, if there is leaf node L and a sequence of parent nodes